richstokes/k8s-folding-at-home/README.md

 # Customizing

-I've added the framework for a `PriorityClass`, so that K8s will preemptively evict these pods if a higher-priority one comes along.
+I've added the framework for a `PriorityClass`, so that K8s may preemptively evict folding@home pods if a higher-priority pod needs resources.

 And of course set the replica count and resource limit as appropriate depending on how much CPU you wish to donate.
 In my testing, memory load has been very low (<256Mi)

+&nbsp;

 ## config.xml